Skip to main content

 Important Note: You must submit your appeal within 180 days of the date on the Adverse Benefit Determination or denial letter.

-• Review the appeal instructions in your explanation of benefits (EOB), found in your Blue Connect℠ member portal, or in your Adverse Benefit Determination Letter.
+• Review the appeal instructions in your explanation of benefits (EOB), found in the Blue Cross NC member portal, or in your Adverse Benefit Determination Letter.

 • Gather necessary information, including medical history, health records, referrals, or additional facts.